houseabsolute/precious/README.md

 ### You want to run Precious as a commit hook

 Simply run `precious lint -s` in your hook.
-It will exit with a non-zero status if any of the lint commands indicate a linting problem.
+It will exit with a non-zero status if any of the lint commands fail.

 ### You want to run commands in a specific order